amikos-tech/chroma-cookbook/docs/core/concepts.md

 - Euclidean (L2) - Useful for text similarity, more sensitive to noise than `cosine`
 - Inner Product (IP) - Recommender systems

-## Embedding Vector

-A representation of a document in the embedding space in te form of a vector, list of 32-bit floats (or ints).

 ## Embedding Model

+## Embeddings

+A representation of a document in the embedding model's latent space in te form of a vector, list of 32-bit floats (or ints).

-## Document and Metadata Index
+## Metadata Segment

-The document and metadata index is stored in SQLite database.
+The metadata segment holds both the documents and their respective metadata fields (if any).
+The metadata segment is stored in sqlite3 under `<persistent_dir>/chroma.sqlite3`.

-## Vector Index (HNSW Index)
+## Vector Segment

+!!! tip "Segment or Index?"

+    In the below paragraphs we use, the terms "segment" and "index" are used interchangeably.

-Under the hood (ca. v0.4.22) Chroma uses its own [fork](https://github.com/chroma-core/hnswlib) [HNSW lib](https://github.com/nmslib/hnswlib) for indexing and searching vectors.
+Under the hood Chroma uses its own [fork](https://github.com/chroma-core/hnswlib) [HNSW lib](https://github.com/nmslib/hnswlib) for indexing and searching vectors.

-In a single-node mode, Chroma will create a single HNSW index for each collection.
-The index is stored in a subdir of your persistent dir, named after the collection id (UUID-based).
+In a single-node mode, Chroma will create a single vector index for each collection.
+The index is stored in a UUID-named subdir in your persistent dir, named after the vector segment of the collection.

 The HNSW lib uses [fast ANN](https://arxiv.org/abs/1603.09320) algo to search the vectors in the index.

+In addition to the HNSW index, Chroma uses Brute Force index to buffer embeddings in memory before they are added to the HNSW index (see [`batch_size`](configuration.md#hnswbatch_size)).
+As the name suggests the search in the Brute Force index is done by iterating over all the vectors in the index and comparing them to the query using the distance_function.
+Brute Force index search is exhaustive and works well on small datasets.